wizardkeven/CarND-LaneLines-P1/LaneLines_writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+#### 1. First version for solidWhiteRight and solidYellowLeft

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+The first version for my pipeline consisted of 5 steps:
+*Convert the images to grayscale
+*Apply Gaussian smoothing
+*Apply Canny for color filter
+*Apply region selection
+*Run Hough on edge detected image
+*Create a "color" binary image to combine with line image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...